-I love this topic because it brings a new dimension to building custom software.
-Here are my take aways from the event:
+I love the topic of gamification because it brings a new dimension to building custom software.
+Here are my top takeaways from the event:

 The Presenters Were Awesome